AgnitumuS/ubjs/packages/adminui-vue/README.md

 See `/views/ub-auth.html` for sample

 ### Compiled Vue app
-In case you embad a compiled Vue app into adminUI:
+In case you embedd a compiled Vue app into adminUI:

 - define output section in the webpack config to prevent loading modules twice:
 ```